mperezfuster/gpdb/gpdb-doc/markdown/install_guide/migrate-linux.html.md

 Redhat and Oracle Linux both support options for in-place upgrade of the operating system using the Leapp utility.

 > **Note** In-Place upgrades with the Leapp utility are not supported with Rocky Linux.
+You must use a logical replication method such as Greenplum Copy or Greenplum Backup and Restore instead.

 Greenplum Database includes the `upgrade_check.py` utility which helps you identify and address the main challenges associated with an in-place upgrade from EL 7 to 8 caused by the `glibc` GNU C library changes.

 The overall process of this upgrade method consists of:

-- Run the `upgrade_check.py` utility to perform a pre-check script to get the details (name and size) of any objects that can potentially have data impact from upgrade.
+- Run the `upgrade_check.py` utility to perform the pre-check scripts to get the details of any objects that can potentially have data impact from upgrade.
-- Stop the Greenplum cluster.
-- Use Leapp to run an in-place upgrade of the operating system.
+- Stop the Greenplum cluster and use Leapp to run an in-place upgrade of the operating system.
 - Address any required operating system configuration differences and start the Greenplum cluster.
 - Follow the required steps for fixing the data that is impacted by the `glibc` locale sorting changes.
-- A post-upgrade script will be provided to rewrite the potentially affected objects.

 The advantage of this method is that it does not require two different Greenplum clusters.
-The disadvantages, however, include the risk of performing an in-place operating system upgrade, no downgrade options after any issues, the risk of issues that could leave your cluster in a non-operating state, and it requires additional steps after the upgrade is complete to address the `glibc` changes.
-You must also plan downtime for your Greenplum database for the entire process.
+The disadvantages are the risk of performing an in-place operating system upgrade, no downgrade options after any issues, the risk of issues that could leave your cluster in a non-operating state, and the requirement of additional steps after the upgrade is complete to address the `glibc` changes.
+You must also plan downtime of your Greenplum database for the entire process.

 #### <a id="precheck"></a>Run the Pre-Check Script